divega/EntityFramework.Docs/entity-framework/ef6/versions/index.md

 It contains links to content on features that are new on each release, most of which are still relevant to the latest release.

 To install specific versions of EF, see [Get Entity Framework](~/ef6/get-started/get-entity-Framework.md).

+## Brief history

+The first version of Entity Framework was released in 2008, as part of .NET Framework 3.5 SP1 and Visual Studio 2008 SP1.

+Starting with the EF4.1 release it has shipped as the [EntityFramework NuGet Package](https://www.nuget.org/packages/EntityFramework/) - currently one of the most popular packages on NuGet.org.

+Between versions 4.1 and 5.0, the EntityFramework NuGet package extended the EF libraries that shipped as part of .NET Framework.

+Starting with version 6, EF became an open source project and also moved completely out of band form the .NET Framework.
+This means that when you add the EntityFramework version 6 NuGet package to an application, you are getting a complete copy of the EF library that does not depend on the EF bits that ship as part of .NET Framework.
+This helped somewhat accelerate the pace of development and delivery of new features.

+In June 2016, we released EF Core 1.0.
+EF Core is based on a new codebase and is designed as a more lightweight and extensible version of EF.
+Currently EF Core is the main focus of development for the Entity Framework Team at Microsoft.
+This means there are no new major features planned for EF6.
+However EF6 is still maintained as an open source project and a supported Microsoft product.

 ## Recent releases

 ### EF 6.2 Tools